prudhvir3ddy/reactnd-project-myreads-starter/README.md

     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

--> Pages contains all the main screens
--> Components contains all the individual reusable views that goes into pages

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+[`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 - [`getAll`](#getall)
 - [`update`](#update)